 This glossary has many commonly used insurance and medical terms, but isn’t a full list.
-These glossary terms and definitions are intended to be educational and may be different from the terms and definitions in your plan.
+The terms and definitions - provided by HealthCare.gov - are intended to be educational and may be different from the terms and definitions in your plan.

 Some of these terms also might not have exactly the same meaning when used in your policy or plan, and in any such case, the policy or plan governs.
 (See your Summary of Benefits and Coverage for information on how to get a copy of your policy or plan document.)

 Maximum amount on which payment is based for covered health care services.
 This may be called “eligible expense,” “payment allowance” or “negotiated rate.”
 If your provider charges more than the allowed amount, you may have to pay the difference.
 (See Balance Billing.)